-During a visit to Jamaica you’ll find that there are endless options when it comes to finding something delicious to eat, but if you’re unfamiliar with the names of the various dishes, you might be a little lost when you’re offered some of the national favorites.
-You may also be confused over where to find the best versions of the different dishes, because according to every single person in and out of the food business on the island, their version is the absolute greatest!
+During your visit, you’ll find there are endless delicious options when it comes to what to eat in Jamaica, but if you’re unfamiliar with the names of the various dishes, you might be a little lost when you’re offered some of the national favorites.
+You may also be confused over where to find the best versions of the different Jamaican dishes, because according to every single person in and out of the food business on the island, their version is the absolute greatest!

 Save yourself some of the deliberation by getting more familiar with popular Jamaican food items so you know what’s on your plate in Jamaica, and even before that, what to order so that your money is well spent.